Posted by matijs

 It apparently is the hot new thing in Rails land.
 And like earlier silver bullets, it’s becoming a religion: Acolytes would rather write ten lines to set up a mock object than one to instantiate an actual one.

-Honestly, I have tried to understand the benefits of mocking, but I just don’t see them1.
+Honestly, I have tried to understand the benefits of mocking, but I just don’t see them.
 Then I thought I would have to write a long article about how mocking is flawed, and would you people please all see sense already.
 Luckily, Martin Fowler did it for me, and with a lot more objectivity.
 Go read his Mocks Aren’t Stubs.
 In addition to explaining the difference between Mocks and Stubs (a difference often overlooked by the religious), he explains why you might not want to use what he calls “mockist testing”.

 So, in the spirit of religious tolerance, I can now say: I’m not a Mockist.